krisarmstrong/seed/docs/wiki/Broadcom-WiFi.md

 ### ❌ **NO** - For New Purchases

-If buying hardware specifically for LuminetIQ:
+If buying hardware specifically for The Seed:
 - **Choose:** Intel AX200/210 or Atheros AR9271
 - **Avoid:** Broadcom-based adapters